abinit/abinit/doc/tutorial/tddft.md

     ../../abinit < ttddft_x.files >& log

-The computation is quite fast : about 15 secs on a 2.8 GHz PC.
+The computation is quite fast: about 15 secs on a 2.8 GHz PC.
 Let's examine the input file ttddft_1.in.

 {% dialog tests/tutorial/Input/ttddft_1.in %}